capacitor-community/firebase-analytics/README.md

 });

 /**
+ * Platform: Web/Android/iOS
- * This method will clear all analytics data and reset the app instance id.
+ * Clears all analytics data for this app from the device and resets the app instance id.
  * @param none
  * @returns void
  */
 FirebaseAnalytics.reset();

 /**
+ * Platform: Web/Android/iOS
- * This method will log an app event.
+ * Logs an app event.
  * @param name - name of the event to log
  *        params - key/value pairs of properties (25 maximum per event)
  * @returns void